richardangell/data-science_bookmarks/_pages/bookmarks.md

   nav: bookmarks-sidebar
 ---

 This pages contains a export of my data science bookmarks folder.
 It is not updated on any sort of schedule.
+It hopefully contains useful and interesting topics across a variety of areas within data science.

 # Data Science